MicrosoftDocs/winrt-api/windows.devices.bluetooth/bluetoothledevice_fromidasync_1322863552.md

 After the asynchronous operation completes, returns the [BluetoothLEDevice](bluetoothledevice.md) object with the given Id.

 ## -remarks
+This method must be called from a UI thread.

 Creating a [BluetoothLEDevice](bluetoothledevice.md) object by calling this method alone doesn't (necessarily) initiate a connection.
 To initiate a connection, set [GattSession.MaintainConnection](/uwp/api/windows.devices.bluetooth.genericattributeprofile.gattsession.maintainconnection) to `true`, or call an uncached service discovery method on **BluetoothLEDevice**, or perform a read/write operation against the device.

 - If **GattSession.MaintainConnection** is set to true, then the system waits indefinitely for a connection, and it will connect when the device is available.
 There's nothing for your application to wait on, since **GattSession.MaintainConnection** is a property.